usdot-jpo-ode/jpo-ode/docs/Architecture.md

 compartmentalize each of the designed micro-services into separate containers.
 Docker is used to package all components in a composite of containers each running a distinct service.
-The ODE application runs in one container and other major frameworks such as Kafka run in their own separate containers.
+The ODE application runs in one container, its submodules run in separate containers and other major frameworks such as Kafka run in their own separate containers.

 <a name="appendix"></a>